Pace-Runner/Moving-Average-Trading-Bot/README.md

 Moving Average Trading Bot

+This EA is intentionally limited to strategy tester use only for demonstration purposes.
 This is a 3 moving average trading bot for MetaTrader 5 that uses top-down analysis across multiple timeframes.
 It also includes a built-in news filter to avoid trading during unpredictable or high-impact events.

 I built this bot mainly for three symbols that I've found it works best with: